I

 These dogs are known for their courageous behavior.
 However, they also do not have an aggressive personality, making them a good dog to have around children.
 They are also very calm dogs.
 This trait also makes them a good family pet.
 However, if you are going to have an Irish wolfhound around small children, you’ll still want to be sure to closely supervise simply because of how large these dogs are.

-Another one of the traits that define this breed is their easygoing nature.
+Another one of the traits that defines this breed is its easygoing nature.
 While they will typically listen to what you are asking them to do, it may take some time.
 While an Irish wolfhound will be well-behaved inside, it is always a good idea to be extra aware when you are outside with them.
 They are hunters by nature, so they may spot an animal and try to chase it.

 Care